-- DHEA: DHEA is a precursor hormone to testosterone and estrogen, but still classifies as an androgen in the body.
-DHEA is also involved with the immune system and low DHEA levels may predispose certain patients to developing autoimmune diseases.
-Unlike testosterone, DHEA is available over the counter and can be supplemented with.
+- DHEA (29): DHEA is a precursor hormone to testosterone and estrogen, but still classifies as an androgen in the body.
+DHEA is also involved with the immune system and low DHEA levels may predispose certain patients to develop autoimmune diseases.
+Unlike testosterone, DHEA is available over the counter and can be supplemented.
 Be careful when supplementing with DHEA, though, as it can potentially turn into estrogen metabolites.
-Start with 25mg every other 1-2 days as tolerated (make sure it comes in micronized form to promote absorption).
+Start with 25mg every other 1-2 days as tolerated (make sure it comes in the micronized form to promote absorption).

 We’ve already discussed the importance of diet and how it impacts inflammatory levels and the immune system.